jMotif/jmotif-R/README.md

 Another common way to use SAX is to apply the procedure to sliding window-extracted subseries (`sax_via_window(ts, win_size, paa_size, alp_size, nr_strategy, n_threshold)`).
 This technique is used in SAX-VSM, where it unables the conversion of a time series into the word bags.
 Note, the use of a numerosity reduction strategy.

 #### 5.0 SAX-VSM classifier
-While the parameters optimization sampler discussed in our paper is yet to be coded, the current code provides a reference implementation of SAX-VSM classification and a characteristic patterns dicovery framework.

 I use the one of [standard UCR time series datasets](http://www.cs.ucr.edu/~eamonn/time_series_data/) to illustrate the implemented approach.
 The Cylinder-Bell-Funnel dataset (Saito, N: *Local feature extraction and its application using a library of bases.* PhD thesis, Yale University (1994)) consists of three time series classes.
 The dataset is embedded into the `jmotif` library:

     # load Cylinder-Bell-Funnel data